 Eventually, this information will be combined with the standardized data that will be collected from all post-acute providers.
 CMS will be able to track which provider along the continuum produces the best outcomes with the least cost.
 When that happens, expect more payment reform regulations to follow.

-Learn more about the October 1 updates in my colleague’s blog, Don’t Forget about the October 1, 2020 MDS Updates!
+Learn more about the October 1 updates for FY2022 in my colleague’s blog, Ten Tips to Get Ready for the October 1 Proposed Rule for SNFs.